H. W. Janson: Feminist critiques

 Despite or perhaps because of the influence of History of Art, it came under increased scrutiny by art historians, who sought a more inclusive story of Western art.
 According to feminist art historians Norma Broude and Mary Garrard: "Women artists in the 1950s and 1960s suffered professional isolation not only from one another, but also from their own history, in an era when women artists of the past had been virtually written out of the history of art, H.W.
 Janson's influential textbook, History of Art, first published in 1962, contained neither the name nor the work of a single woman artist.
 In thus excluding women from the history of art (...)."

 The updated editions of his History of Art, made by his son, Anthony F. Janson, have included several women artists from different eras.

+In response's to History of Art's omittance of female artists, between 2020 and 2025 Nicole Ex, the founding editor of See All This Art Magazine, developed the Pretty Brilliant Women in the Arts series, spanning as many pages as Janson's text and dedicated exclusively to female voices in the visual arts.